Look - Keyboard-First Launcher#

 Cmd+2Switch to pomo

-Cmd+3Switch to kill
+Cmd+3Switch to todo

-Cmd+4Switch to shell
+Cmd+4Switch to kill

-Cmd+5Switch to sys
+Cmd+5Switch to shell

 Y / NConfirm / cancel in kill prompts